solo-io/workshops/istio-day2/1-deploy-istio/02-install-istio.md

 kubectl apply -f labs/02/istiod-service.yaml
 ```

+{% hint style="info" %}
-> :bulb: This is an additional step you may not see very clearly in the Istio docs; we need this step to workaround a long-standing issue with Istio revisions which we'll use in the next steps.
+This is an additional step you may not see very clearly in the Istio docs; we need this step to workaround a long-standing issue with Istio revisions which we'll use in the next steps.
 Istio revisions allow us to run multiple versions of the Istio control plane.
+{% endhint %}

 Lastly, we will install the Istio control plane using a _revisions_.
 You can check the Istio docs [for more on revisions](https://istio.io/latest/docs/setup/upgrade/canary/#control-plane)